 The “real ad blocker is Facebook”, claimed Gary Bramall, chief marketing officer at Hailo at the Guardian’s Changing Media Summit.
 Speaking on a panel alongside senior executives from the publisher, Mindshare and Rubicon, the marketer branded “ad blockers” a red herring, warning that the sprawling ecosystems of the world’s biggest technology platforms are sucking the value out of the advertising market for publishers and ad technology vendors.

-The threat of the so-called walled gardens is often bemoaned by publishers, though seldom discussed by advertisers, many of which have distance themselves from the debate.
+The threat of the so-called walled gardens is often bemoaned by publishers, though seldom discussed by advertisers, many of which have distanced themselves from the debate.

 “It [ad blocking] is like a playground tussle, while the bigger players like Google, Facebook and Amazon are the ones that are creating environments that are limiting,” said Helen McRae, the chief executive of Mindshare’s UK division and chair of its western Europe business.